flowroute/sms-verification/README.md

 ## About SMS Identity Authorization

 The microservice uses a SQLite backend and two methods: **POST** and **GET**.

 * **POST** generates the authorization code, which includes a customizable expiration date, code length, and number of retries, before dispatching an SMS to the specified recipient.

 * **GET** validates the request data; after running verification on the code verification attempt, either returns a response success or an error message.

 In addition, the microservice can be run in debug mode in a test environment until you're ready to deploy to production.
 This helps to more easily identify any errors before using the production database and ensures that all dependencies were installed correctly.

-###Before you install SMS Identity Authorization
+### Before you install SMS Identity Authorization

 **credential.py** is required at the application level.
 It should include your Access Key, Secret Key, and your SMS-enabled Flowroute number.
 By default the credentials.py file is listed in the **.gitignore** to protect against commiting this private information to a remote repository.
 The following lines must be added to **credential.py**:

 	FLOWROUTE_ACCESS_KEY = "Your Access Key"
 	FLOWROUTE_SECRET_KEY = "Your Secret Key"
-	FLOWROUTE_NUMBER = "Your Flowroute phone number, using an E.164 1NPANXXXXXXXXX format"
+	FLOWROUTE_NUMBER = "Your Flowroute phone number, using an E.164 1NPANXXXXXX format"

 If you do not know your Flowroute information:

 * Your Access Key and Secret Key can be found on the <a href="https://manage.flowroute.com/accounts/preferences/api/" target="_blank"> API Control </a>  page on the Flowroute portal.
 * Your Flowroute phone numbers can be found on the <a href="https://manage.flowroute.com/accounts/dids/" target="_blank"> DIDS</a> page on the Flowroute portal.

 ## Installing SMS Identity Authorization

-The application contains variables for creating an authorization code, expiration time, and retry attempts, and company name.
+The application contains variables for creating an authorization code, expiration time, retry attempts, and organization name.
 In addition, you can optionally change the message that appears on the recipient's phone.

 Deploying the service can be done either by building and running a Docker container as specified by the provided **Dockerfile**, or by running the application locally with Flask's built-in web server.

 >**Note:** During development DEBUG\_MODE should be set to `True` to use the auto-generated test database.
 Testing can be performed on this database, which drops data in the tables each time the test module is run.
 Once the development cycle is over, set DEBUG\_MODE to `False` in order to use the production database.
 Tests cannot be run when the production database is active.

 ##### To run the application using Docker:

 1. Run the following at the project's top level to build the service: